gitlabhq/gitlabhq/doc/release/monthly.md

 1. Check the [Git version](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/lib/tasks/gitlab/check.rake#L794)
 1. There might be other changes.
 Ask around.

-### **3. Create an update guide**
+### **3. Create an update guides**

+1. Create: CE update guide from previous version.
+Like `from-6-8-to-6.9`
+1. Create: CE to EE update guide in EE repository for latest version.
+1. Update: https://gitlab.com/gitlab-org/gitlab-ce/blob/master/doc/update/6.0-to-6.x.md to latest version.

 It's best to copy paste the previous guide and make changes where necessary.
 The typical steps are listed below with any points you should specifically look at.

 #### 0. Any major changes?